 - Excessive condensation in the room

-- Coal or wood fires that burn slowly or go out
+- Coal fires that burn slowly or go out

 - Families suffering prolonged, flu-like symptoms.